FireDiscordBot/docs/important/privacy.md

 When logged into the Fire website, accessing the premium page will create a customer on Stripe (if one doesn't already exist) which uses your Discord account email.
 This email is only used to provide notifications related to your subscription.

 When you link your Google account for the `/google` command, a token will be stored to authenticate you when it uses the Google Assistant API.
+This token is not used for any other purposes and is locked to the Assistant API, meaning it cannot access other parts of your Google Account.
 You can revoke access at any time from [myaccount.google.com](https://myaccount.google.com/) in the `Privacy` section

-Information including but not limited to your IP address, country, user agent and the page you visited may be collected by us or third-parties such as [Cloudflare ](https://cloudflare.com)or [Sentry ](https://sentry.io)when using any web-facing services we provide.
+Information including but not limited to your IP address, country, user agent and the page you visited may be collected by us or third-parties such as [Cloudflare](https://cloudflare.com)or [Sentry](https://sentry.io)when using any web-facing services we provide.
 Any of this information stored by us is stored temporarily in logs (usually cleared every few days) for abuse prevention and detection of vulnerabilities.

 ## Where is this data stored?